3snowp7im/urn/README.md

 Keybind strings should be parseable by [gtk_accelerator_parse](https://developer.gnome.org/gtk3/stable/gtk3-Keyboard-Accelerators.html#gtk-accelerator-parse).

-# Color Key
+## Color Key

-The color of a time or delta has special meaning.
+The color of a time or delta has a special meaning.

 | Color       | Meaning                                |
 |-------------|----------------------------------------|